-- (1) "Abuse" has the meaning given in the Department's administrative rules corresponding to the setting in which the abuse was alleged or investigated. - (2) "Abuse check" means obtaining and reviewing abuse allegations, abuse investigation reports, and associated exhibits and documents for the purpose of screening subject individuals as allowed by ORS 409.027. - (3) "Abuse investigation report" means a written report completed after an investigation into suspected abuse and retained by the Department pursuant to ORS 124.085, 419B.030, or 430.757, or a similar report filed in another state. - (4) "Approved" means that a subject individual, following a fitness determination, is fit to work, volunteer, be employed, or otherwise perform in a position where the subject individual may provide - (5) "Care" means the treatment, education, training, instruction, placement services, recreational opportunities, case management, supervision of these services for clients of the Department, or Department administration and support services for Department clients. - (6) "Closed case" means an abuse check that has been closed without a fitness determination. - (7) "Denied" means that a subject individual, following a fitness determination including a weighing test, is not fit to work, volunteer, be employed, or otherwise perform services in positions covered by these rules. - (8) "Department" means the Department of Human Services. - (9) "Director" means the Department's Director or designee. - (10) "Fitness determination" means the outcome of an abuse check and, if necessary, a weighing test. - (11) "Founded or substantiated" has the meanings given in the Department's administrative rules corresponding to the setting in which the abuse was alleged or investigated. - (12) "Office of Human Resources" means the Department's Office of Human Resources. - (13) "Potentially disqualifying abuse" means: - (a) The finding of an abuse investigation report is founded or substantiated: and - (b) The subject individual is determined to have been responsible for the abuse. - (14) "Subject individual," means an individual who is: - (a) An employee, which includes: - (A) An individual who seeks to be employed by the Department to provide care or a Department Jobs Plus client who seeks placement at a Department site; or - (B) An individual who is currently employed by the Department to provide care or a current Department Jobs Plus client who is placed at a Department site. - (b) A volunteer, which includes: - (A) An individual or student, who seeks to be a volunteer to provide care on behalf of the Department; - (B) A Department Work Experience client who seeks placement as a volunteer at a Department site; - (C) An individual or student currently volunteering to provide care on behalf of the Department, over whom the Department has direction and control; or - (D) A Department Work Experience client who is placed at a Department site.
+(1) "Abuse" has the meaning given it in the Department administrative rules corresponding to the setting in which the abuse was alleged or investigated.

+(2) "Abuse check" means obtaining and reviewing abuse allegations, abuse investigation reports, and associated exhibits and documents for the purpose of screening subject individuals as allowed by ORS 409.027.

+(3) "Abuse investigation report" means a written report completed after an investigation into suspected abuse and retained by the Department pursuant to ORS 124.085, 419B.030 or 430.757, or a similar report filed in another state.

+(4) "Approved" means that a subject individual, following a fitness determination, is fit to work, volunteer, be employed, or otherwise perform in a position where the subject individual may provide care

+(5) "Care" is defined as treatment, education, training, instruction, placement services, recreational opportunities or case management, supervision of such services for clients of the Department, or Department administration and support services for clients of the Department.

+(6) "Closed case" means an abuse check that has been closed without a fitness determination.

+(7) "Denied" means that a subject individual, following a fitness determination including a weighing test, is not fit to work, volunteer, be employed, or otherwise perform services in positions covered by these rules.

+(8) "Department" means the Department of Human Services (DHS).

+(9) "Director" means the Director of the Department or the Director's designee.

+(10) "Fitness determination" means the outcome of an abuse check and, if necessary, a weighing test.
+Outcomes are approved or denied

+(11) "Founded or substantiated" has the meanings given these terms in the Department administrative rules corresponding to the setting in which the abuse was alleged or investigated.

+(12) "Office of Human Resources" means the Department's Office of Human Resources in the Department's Administrative Services Division.

+(13) "Potentially disqualifying abuse" means:

+(a) The finding of an abuse investigation report is founded or substantiated; and

+(b) The subject individual is determined to have been responsible for the abuse.

+(14) "Subject individual," means an individual who is:

+(a) An employee.
+Employees include:

+(A) An individual who seeks to be employed by the Department to provide care or a Department Jobs Plus client who seeks placement at a Department site: or

+(B) An individual who is currently employed by the Department to provide care or a Department Jobs Plus client who is currently placed at a Department site.

+(b) A volunteer.
+Volunteers include:

+(A) An individual or student, who seeks to be a volunteer to provide care on behalf of the Department;

+(B) A Department Work Experience client who seeks placement as a volunteer at a Department site;

+(C) An individual or student currently volunteering to provide care on behalf of the Department, over whom the Department has direction and control; or

+(D) A Department Work Experience client who is placed at a Department site

 (15) "Weighing test" means a process carried out by the Department in which available information is considered in making a fitness determination.
+A weighing test is only conducted under these rules when a subject individual has potentially disqualifying abuse.